-After quite a few readers have repeatedly mentioned Little Free Library I'm adding it as an honorable mention to this list.
+After quite a few readers have repeatedly mentioned Little Free Library I've added it to the list.
 Originally I hadn't put them on the list because they are book swapping program -- give a book, take a book.

 While as a bibliophile I absolutely love this idea, it really isn't quite the same as just getting books out of your home completely, since while you get one out, you bring one in.
 But it is a great program and you don't have to receive books, you can just donate, so here's more information about it.

 Little Free Library is a non-profit organization with the goal of making books accessible to all.
 The group encourages people to build small structures to house the books, such as in the front yard of their home, and then to allow people to both add books and take books to read.